Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus18/05/2025

-In a series of events marking the 30th anniversary of Vietnam-US diplomatic relations, the Vietnamese Embassy in Washington, in collaboration with the Walsh School of Foreign Service (SFS) at Georgetown University, organized a solemn graduation ceremony for masters in Southeast Asian studies at the Vietnam House.
+In a series of events marking the 30th anniversary of Vietnam-US diplomatic relations, the Vietnamese Embassy in Washington coordinated with the Walsh School of Foreign Service (SFS) of Georgetown University to organize a solemn graduation ceremony for masters majoring in Southeast Asian studies at the Vietnam House.

-According to VNA correspondent in Washington, speaking at the welcoming ceremony and congratulating the 2025 master's degree graduates in Southeast Asian studies, Ambassador Nguyen Quoc Dung emphasized the role of the Southeast Asian studies program at SFS as one of the leading prestigious training programs in regional studies and foreign policy.
+According to a VNA reporter in Washington, speaking at the welcoming ceremony and congratulating the 2025 graduates of the master's degree in Southeast Asian studies, Ambassador Nguyen Quoc Dung emphasized the role of the Southeast Asian studies program at SFS as one of the leading prestigious training programs in regional studies and foreign policy.

 The Ambassador particularly emphasized the importance of building bridges between the two countries, while encouraging the younger generation to play an active role in promoting the Vietnam-US Comprehensive Strategic Partnership to be upgraded from 2023.